AztecProtocol/aztec-packages/yellow-paper/docs/rollup-circuits/merge_rollup.md

 sidebar_position: 3
 ---

-The Merge rollup circuit is our in-between circuit, it don't need to perform any state updates, but mainly check the consistency of its inputs.
+The Merge rollup circuit is our in-between circuit, it doesn't need to perform any state updates, but mainly check the consistency of its inputs.

 ```mermaid
 graph LR